microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/Identity.SignIns/examples/v1.0-beta/New-MgIdentityProvider.md

 	ClientId = "56433757-cadd-4135-8431-2c9e3fd68ae8"
 	ClientSecret = "000000000000"
 }
-New-MgIdentityProvider -BodyParameter $params
+New-MgBetaIdentityProvider -BodyParameter $params
 ```
-This example shows how to use the New-MgIdentityProvider Cmdlet.
+This example shows how to use the New-MgBetaIdentityProvider Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).